 An effective employee safety & security training program should consist of two primary mechanisms:

-- First, store level employees should be required to complete either a computer-based component or a review of the physical LP Manual on a quarterly basis.
-Any LP review should also include a short test to be kept on file for compliance purposes.
+- First, require store-level employees to complete either a computer-based component or a review of the physical LP Manual on a quarterly basis.
+Include a short test in any LP review.
+Then, keep the test on file for compliance purposes.
 Compliance with the LP review process and the completion of review tests can be accomplished as a tracked task using retail audit software.

-- Second, the Loss Prevention department should facilitate a lecture-seminar style training program annually to all store level employees utilizing surveillance video/images as relatable training tools.
+- Second, the Loss Prevention department should facilitate a lecture-seminar style training program annually.
+Do so for all store-level employees utilizing surveillance video/images as relatable training tools.

-Trying to search through old emails for key loss prevention data is frustrating and time consuming.
-It is even worse to have the data of loss prevention audits sit unused on someone’s desk because there is no time to translate it from paper or Excel into a central database.
+Trying to search through old emails for key loss prevention data is frustrating and time-consuming.
+It is even worse to have the data of loss prevention audits sit unused on someone’s desk.
+This can happen when there is no time to translate it from paper or Excel into a central database.

-The solution is not to expand the workforce, but to help existing employees work more effectively.
+The solution is not to expand the workforce.
+Instead, help existing employees work more effectively.
 More and more retailers are looking for technology that can be implemented quickly to improve operations, drive efficiency and give insights into the stores.

 Find a solution that can collect, track trends and mine the data from loss prevention and operations audits.
-The solution should allow best practice photos and documents to be attached to the loss prevention audit form, creating a streamlined repository for essential information.
+Be sure you can attach best practice photos and documents to the loss prevention audit form.
+This creates a streamlined repository for essential information.

-A retail audit software and task management solution not only gives you real time data and out-of-the-box trend tracking reports but automatically filters who can see what data based on their role in the company.
+A retail audit software and task management solution gives you real-time data and out-of-the-box trend tracking reports.
+It also gives you the ability to automatically filter who can see what data based on their role in the company.
 The data is secure but always readily accessible.